-- 79. According to Statement on Standards for Tax Services No. 1, a tax practitioner can recommend a tax return position: - A. if the position is frivolous and disclosed on the tax return. - B. if the position complies with the standards imposed by the applicable tax authority. - C. only if the position meets the "more likely than not" standard. - D. only if the position meets the "clear and convincing evidence" standard. - E. None of the above.
+- 79) According to Statement on Standards for Tax Services No. 1, a tax practitioner can recommend a tax return position: - A) only if the position meets the "more likely than not" standard. - B) only if the position meets the "clear and convincing evidence" standard. - C) if the position complies with the standards imposed by the applicable tax authority. - D) if the position is frivolous and disclosed on the tax return. - E) None of the choices are correct.